 What is UI/UX Development?

 More often than not, technical terms that are essential for an online business sound like a nonsensical regurgitation of alphabets.
-However, we at Digicoms prioritize the requirements and preferences of our clients, which is why it is important to not leave them in the dark.
-So, before getting into the notable benefits of and the need for UI/UX development, let us talk about what UI and UX development actually are.
+However, we at Digicoms prioritise the requirements & preferences of our clients, which is why it is important to not leave them in the dark.
+So, before getting into the notable benefits of & the need for UI/UX development, let us talk about what UI & UX development actually are.

 The “UI” in the term stands for “User Interface”.
-It is the graphical layout of a website and/or webpage, comprising of everything users come into contact with and make use of.
-For example, buttons, text, images, sliders, text entry fields, etc. The development of UI design involves any and all sorts of visual elements or animation the user interacts with; such as screen layout, transitions, interface animations, and each and every micro-interaction.
-In essence, therefore, the UI design is the outlook and aesthetics of a site’s user interface.
+It is the graphical layout of a website &/or webpage, comprising of everything users come into contact with & make use of.
+For example, buttons, text, images, sliders, text entry fields, etc. The development of UI design involves any & all sorts of visual elements or animation the user interacts with; such as screen layout, transitions, interface animations, & each & every micro-interaction.
+In essence, therefore, the UI design is the outlook & aesthetics of a site’s user interface.
 This design will hence define the way your brand is presented to your audience.
-First impressions are everything, especially in marketing, and that is why a business needs to be very careful of who they choose to design the very image that will be foundation for their online presence and reputation.
+First impressions are everything, especially in marketing, & that is why a business needs to be very careful of who they choose to design the very image that will be foundation for their online presence & reputation.

 Aesthetics give a company a significant advantage in the highly competitive atmosphere of the world of capitalist businesses.
 There have been many studies conducted to prove the impact of aesthetics on the building of pre-purchase preferences.
-The modern consumer is looking not only for a product and/or service, but for an experience.
-The stressful and monotonous nature of everyday life may contribute to the need for overall stimulation, and with the many companies willing to offer exactly that, brands must up their game to appeal to their target demographic.
+The modern consumer is looking not only for a product &/or service, but for an experience.
+The stressful & monotonous nature of everyday life may contribute to the need for overall stimulation, & with the many companies willing to offer exactly that, brands must up their game to appeal to their target demographic.

 “UX” stands for “user experience”.
 Going by the name, it is akin to the customer services department of any company.
 Only that it is online.
 To delve deeper into comprehending its implications, UX design concentrates on how the website affects the experience of its users.
 Where UI design focuses on the aesthetics, UX design focuses on the operation.
 It gauges whether the website or webpage is easy or difficult to interact with for users, taking into consideration the UI design that has been created.

-The two terms often go hand-in hand, and some may even use them interchangeably.
+The two terms often go hand-in hand, & some may even use them interchangeably.
 Which is understandable, but not quite accurate.
 While UX design is also concerned with the User Interface, it is not for the same reasons as the UI design.
-The primary function of the UX design is to determine the functionality and practical aspects of the structure built by UI designers.
-It looks at the very workings, organization and structure of the interface, so that users do not have to face a bad experience when using the interface.
+The primary function of the UX design is to determine the functionality & practical aspects of the structure built by UI designers.
+It looks at the very workings, organisation & structure of the interface, so that users do not have to face a bad experience when using the interface.

 How UI/UX Designs work together